Share

 Hot Water Bottle Safety Tips You Must Know

-- Replace bottles every 2–3 years or at first sign of wear.
+- Replace every 2–3 years or at first sign of thinning or cracks.

 Benefits of Sleeping with a Hot Water Bottle